Updated August 16, 2023

 - <> (not equal to)

+The AND function in Excel tests multiple conditions; up to 255 logical conditions can be used simultaneously (Note: In Excel 2003 version, the function can only handle up to 30 arguments).
+AND function can operate on text, numbers, or cell references.
 AND function needs at least two arguments to return a value.
-Arguments are separated by comma, At the end, it provides either a ‘true’ or ‘false’ output based on the arguments inside the AND function.
+A comma separates arguments; In the end, it provides either a ‘true’ or ‘false’ output based on the arguments inside the AND function.

 Below is the AND Formula in Excel.